 I love using pellets.
 I use them in both of my smokers, one with an inside can like Beregondo describes and one without.
 I get mine lit by starting 1 loosly wadded sheet of newspaper on fire and shoving it in the bottom, then I add a tightly wadded news sheet followed by a large handful of pellets.
 I get those pellets going good with a half dozen heavy pumps and let sit a couple of mins and couple more heavy puffs.
 Then I fill it up with pellets (3-4" more) and give the bellows 2 or 3 full slow blows and again a min or so later.
 I throw a handfull of balled up grass/weeds (green) on top and close it up.
 I like to use short puffs when smoking the bees and give the smoker 1 long deep puff when I set it down.
 You can get the smoke really hot if you are giving the bellows full pumps which is why I use short puff of smoke.
 The smoke I get is dense and cool and will burn for 4 or 5 hours without messing with it at all.
 I place it in a metal can in the back of my pickup and move between yards without having to add fuel or relite.

 As for residue, I haven't really noticed too much of a problem.
 I've been using pellets for 2 full seasons now and although its dark inside my smokers they don't have any real buildup.

 Beekeeper?
 Shoot, my bees keep me!

-100 hives in Western Wa State
+Western Wa State

 I have a pellet stove and when we were shopping for it, a vendor told us to soak some pellets in rubbing alcohol for lighting the stove.
 It puffs them up and adds quick starting fuel.
 Not sure you want to smoke bees with rubbing alcohol, but I've done a similar thing using a little water instead of rubbing alcohol to let them puff out, get crumbly and dry off.
 Then I wrap a bunch of the crumbly pellets in newspaper and light it up.